 Illegal Transportation of Alcohol, Open Alcohol

-As one of the reading DUI lawyers in Illinois and the United States, James Dimeas has handled thousands of DUI cases involving alcohol.
+As one of the leading DUI lawyers in Illinois and the United States, James Dimeas has handled thousands of DUI cases involving alcohol.
 It is fairly common for a client charged with a DUI to also be charged with the Illegal Transportation of Alcohol.
 These charges are commonly known as "open alcohol cases".
 Cases involving open alcohol and the Illegal Transportation of Alcohol, frequently turn into DUI cases.

 Under ILCS 5/11-502, it is illegal for the driver of any motor vehicle to transport, carry, possess, or have any open alcohol container in the passenger compartment of any vehicle operating on a public highway in Illinois.
 Open alcohol includes any alcoholic beverage such as beer, wine, champagne, and liquor.
 Whether you actually consumed the alcohol is irrelevant to a criminal charge of open alcohol, Illegal Transportation of Alcohol.
 The law regarding open alcohol and the Illegal Transportation of Alcohol applies to the presence of the container and does not depend on whether the alcohol was consumed by the driver or the passengers in the motor vehicle.